divyanshu-rawat/Javascript-Cheatsheets/README.md

 ##

 #### Description
-* This repository consist of chaeatsheets of JS Framworks &amp; Libraries.
+* This repository consist of cheatsheets of JS Framworks &amp; Libraries.

 ##